deadprogram/tinyrogue/examples/hello/README.md

-# Gopher Walk
+# Hello, Gopher

 <img src="../../images/hello.png" alt="hello example screenshot" width="480"/>

-Example for TinyRogue that has the player wander around a forest controlling a small gopher.
+"Hello, world" example for TinyRogue that has the player wander around a castle controlling a small gopher.

 ## Credits